nehcgnak/CrackingMachineLearningInterview/README.md

 ![](https://miro.medium.com/max/722/1*pk05QGzoWhCgRiiFbz-oKQ.png)
 #### How would you define False Positive or Type I error and False Negative or Type II Error ?
-        False positive : A false positive is an outcome where the model incorrectly predicts the positive class.(was A but got predicted B) aka Type I error.
+        False positive : A false positive is an outcome where the model incorrectly predicts the positive class (was A but got predicted B) aka Type I error.

-        False Negative : A false negative is an outcome where the model incorrectly predicts the negative class. (was not A but predicted A) aka Type II error.
+        False Negative : A false negative is an outcome where the model incorrectly predicts the negative class (was not A but predicted A) aka Type II error.

 #### How would you define precision and recall (True positive Rate)?
-        Take a simple Classification example of "Classifying email messages as spam or not spam"
+        Take a simple classification example of "Classifying email messages as spam or not spam"

-        Precision measures the percentage of emails flagged as spam that were correctly classified—that is, the percentage of dots to the right of the threshold line, it is also defined as % of event being Called at positive rates e.g
+        Precision measures the percentage of emails flagged as spam that were correctly classified — that is, the percentage of dots to the right of the threshold line, it is also defined as % of event being Called at positive rates e.g
                 Precision = True Positive / (True Positive + False positive)

         Recall measures the percentage of actual spam emails that were correctly classified Recall = True Postives / (True Positive + False Negative)

-        There is always a tradeoff between precision and Recall same is the case of Bias and Variance.
+        There is always a tradeoff between precision and recall the same is the case of bias and variance.

 #### Which one would you prefer for you classification model Precision or Recall?
-        This totally depends on Business Usecase or SME usecase.
-In case of Fraud Detection Business domains such as banks, online ecommerce websites recommends of better recall score than precision.
-While in other cases such as word suggestions or Multi label Categorization it can be precision.
+        This totally depends on business use case or SME usecase.
+In case of fraud detection business domains such as banks, online ecommerce websites recommends of better recall score than precision.
+While in other cases such as word suggestions or multi-label categorization it can be precision.
         In general, totally dependent on your use case.

-#### What is F1 Score? which intution does it gives ?
+#### What is F1 Score?
+Which intution does it give?
         The F1 score is the harmonic mean of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall).
         Also known as Dice Similarity Coefficent.